-I'm Jemimah and I lead Youthscape’s Luton work in schools, churches and at our centre, Bute Mills.
+I'm Jemimah and I oversee Youthscape’s work in Luton and our Resources and Innovation team.

 I've been part of the team since 2016, originally overseeing the work of Romance Academy, but moving into the Luton team in 2017 in order to have more face-to-face time with young people.
 Before arriving at Youthscape, I led a mentoring charity in London having completed a degree in Youth Work and Ministry from Oasis College, London.
 I love seeing churches come together to make a difference in the lives of young people so I coordinate Luton Unite, a local network that does exactly that.
 You should also know that I am the proud owner of Colin the camper van, my faithful travelling companion across the UK.
 Everybody needs to have a friend.

 I graduated with a Theology and Youth Ministry BA (Hons) from St Mellitus College in 2018 having done part of my placement here at Youthscape.
 I want to see how the Church can make a real and lasting contribution to education both in the curriculum and across the whole school community.
 I lead our 'third space' work finding creative ways to engage students in places like school atriums, the dinner queue and unloved school corridors.
 In my previous role here I led SchoolsworkUK, organising training for hundreds of youth workers wanting to develop their skills for work in a school setting In my spare time I love being creative; whether it's making music, videos, or doing graphic design.
 I also love Ultimate Frisbee.